1906

 November.
 Mild.
 The temperature reached 19C at Strathpeffer in Easter Ross late in the month.
 (A more dubious 20C was recorded at Lairg.)

 December.
 An easterly wind set in on the 21st, but turned northerly on Christmas Eve.
 Low pressure brought heavy snow and widespread disruption to travel, with many places cut off.
 Powdery snow fell in the Highlands on the 25th.
 Severe blizzards swept across northern Scotland from the 26th-28th; a foot of snow fell on Wednesday 26th alone, with widespread drifting.
 A tornado was reported on the Moray Firth.
-A White Christmas across the country except for parts of the southwest coast.
+There was a White Christmas across the country except for parts of the southwest coast.
 Eventually there was a foot of snow in Norfolk and two feet in Aberdeenshire; Aberdeen was cut off several days.
-At Swarraton (Hants.) a minimum of -16c was recorded.
+At Swarraton (Hants.) a minimum of -16C was recorded.
 On Boxing Day morning virtually all of Britain was snow covered.
+The Eliot Junction rail disaster betweenn Carnousite and Arboriath (then Forfarshire, now Angus) occurred on the 28th in the blizzard as two trains collided; 22 people lost their lives.